davisonio/davison.io/_pages/now.md

 layout: page
 title: What I'm Doing Now
 permalink: /now/
-description: A more consise about page of this moment.
+description: A more concise about page of this moment.
 ---

 - Studying Business, Maths and Computing at [Farnborough Sixth Form College](http://www.farnborough.ac.uk)